Are Mushrooms Low FODMAP? (Yes, Oyster Mushrooms Only)

 Dried shiitake has a low-FODMAP rating at a very small serve, about enough to flavor a broth or a small stir-fry, not enough to be the main ingredient.
 Check the Monash app for the current gram amount.
 Fresh shiitake is high FODMAP at typical serves and should stay out during elimination.
 The soaking liquid from rehydrating dried shiitake contains leached FODMAPs, so don't pour that into your broth either.

 Enoki is high FODMAP as of current Monash testing.
-The long thin white clumps you see in ramen and hot pot are out for elimination.
+The long thin white clumps in ramen and hot pot are out for elimination.

 These are the mushrooms most people mix up, because the fresh and dried versions rate differently, and because enoki and oyster sit near each other at the grocery store.
 Read the label, or stick with oyster as your default.